-- We use Microsoft Teams to deliver live lessons and set assignments for independent work.
+- In the event of a ‘contingency situation’, we would use Microsoft Teams to deliver timetabled live lessons and set assignments for independent work.
 All students have a username and password to www.office.com.

 We recognise that some students may not have suitable online access at home.
 We take the following approaches to support those pupils to access remote education:

-- The pastoral team, led by an Assistant Headteacher collaborate with families who make requests via phone for laptops or via a form on the JQA app.
+- The admin team, collaborate with families who make requests via this form.

 - We encourage all to be able to get online and submit assignments so they can receive appropriate feedback on their work.